readdle/system7/README.md

 You use System 7 via a CLI tool named `s7`.

-Read [Why custom submodules system]("Why custom submodules system.md") to understand why we created this.
+Read [this](Why%20custom%20submodules%20system.md) to understand why we created this.

 ## Installation